 What are my obligations as a member?

-We require a minimum engagement from our members, which can include participation at our events, peer reviews, collaborations on some of our projects, or on social media.
-We want to be relevant for our members!
+Membership is free, but we require a minimum engagement from our members, which can include participation at our events, peer reviews, or research collaborations.